How can I tell if I’m set up correctly as a Direct Seller?

 In order to migrate your charity to managed payments, your account needs to be a business account.
 When you register for managed payments, you will be prompted to switch to a business account.
 There is no additional charge and you will now benefit from the special charity rate and all your seller history will be retained.

 What is included with a business account?

-Why do you need additional information from me aside from what you already have?
+Why do you need additional information from me?

 How does eBay use my ID information once verification is complete?

 We protect your personal data through technical and organisational security measures to minimise risks associated with data loss, misuse, unauthorised access and unauthorised disclosure and alteration.
 To support this effort, we use firewalls and data encryption, for example, as well as physical access restrictions for our data centers and authorisation controls for data access.

 You can find further information on our data security procedures in our Security Center.